AnsBenO/ansbeno/README.md

 - **Security**: JWT

 ### 🌱 Currently Learning:
-- Advanced Spring Boot features
+- Advanced Spring Boot and Angular features
+- How to secure applications
-- Security best practices
+- Coding best practices
 - Building full-stack applications with Angular on the frontend and Spring Boot on the backend

 ### 📊 GitHub Stats: